Three-dimensional space: Lines and planes

 Two distinct points always determine a (straight) line.
 Three distinct points are either collinear or determine a unique plane.
 On the other hand, four distinct points can either be collinear, coplanar, or determine the entire space.

 Two distinct lines can either intersect, be parallel or be skew.
 Two parallel lines, or two intersecting lines, lie in a unique plane, so skew lines are lines that do not meet and do not lie in a common plane.

 Two distinct planes can either meet in a common line or are parallel (i.e., do not meet).
 Three distinct planes, no pair of which are parallel, can either meet in a common line, meet in a unique common point, or have no point in common.
 In the last case, the three lines of intersection of each pair of planes are mutually parallel.

 A line can lie in a given plane, intersect that plane in a unique point, or be parallel to the plane.
-In the last case, there will be lines in the plane that are parallel to the given line.
+In the last case, lines can be formed in the plane that are parallel to the given line.

 A hyperplane is a subspace of one dimension less than the dimension of the full space.
 The hyperplanes of a three-dimensional space are the two-dimensional subspaces, that is, the planes.
 In terms of Cartesian coordinates, the points of a hyperplane satisfy a single linear equation, so planes in this 3-space are described by linear equations.
 A line can be described by a pair of independent linear equations—each representing a plane having this line as a common intersection.